Travel & conservation company, since 1991

 Africa Geographic Travel

-On Monday the 16th of March 2015, two German travellers, Martin and Christin Kotthoff, led to the arrest of two ivory dealers.
-The bust, which involved the sale of four elephant tusks, took place at a safari camp near Kasane, Botswana, where the African Elephant Summit started this week.
+Monday the 16th of March 2015: two German travellers on safari, Martin and Christin Kotthoff, led to the arrest of two ivory dealers.
+The bust, which involved the sale of four elephant tusks, took place at a safari camp near Kasane, Botswana.

-The couple were on holiday when they were approached by Karunga Makuyungo, a staff member of a local safari camp, who asked if they wanted to buy “elephant horn”.
+The couple were on a safari holiday when they were approached by Karunga Makuyungo, a local safari camp staff member, who asked if they wanted to buy “elephant horn”.
 Four tusks were offered to them for a price of US$6,000.
-The couple pretended to be interested, but went immediately to the local Wildlife Anti Poaching Unit to report the offer.
+The couple pretended to be interested but went immediately to the local Wildlife Anti-Poaching Unit to report the offer.

-Together with a team of five members from the Wildlife Anti Poaching Unit and the local police they managed to apprehend Karunga and his accomplice Shadreck Kaimbanemoyo, a staff member of the same camp.
-The two were caught red-handed during the handover of the four tusks at the camp.
+Together with a team of five members from the Wildlife Anti-Poaching Unit and the local police, they managed to apprehend Karunga and his accomplice Shadreck Kaimbanemoyo, a staff member of the same camp.
+The two were caught red-handed during the camp’s handover of the four tusks.

 anti poaching unit

-The owners of the camp were not involved in the operation and were completely shocked when informed about the incident later on.
+The camp owners were not involved in the operation and were shocked when informed about the incident.
 Karunga Makuyungo and Shadreck Kaimbanemoyo are now awaiting trial in prison.

 ivory bust botswana

-Martin and Christin Kotthoff currently live in Cape Town and have travelled extensively through Africa.
+The Kotthoffs currently live in Cape Town and have travelled extensively through Africa.
 Christin Kotthoff, a conservationist and member of the non-profit organisation OSCAP (Outraged SA Citizens Against Poaching), says, “Botswana is the leading country on the continent when it comes to protecting African wildlife.
 President Ian Khama understands the importance of wildlife for the country’s income from tourism.
-Personally, we are impressed by how professionally the local authorities handled the whole operation.”
+We are impressed by how professionally the local authorities handled the whole operation.”

 selling ivory